 They Don’t Work Alone

 Usually, winged termites don’t appear in your property on their own.
 Instead, expect them to come in a swarm where you can find about hundreds or thousands of them.
 That’s because flying termites are social creatures that prefer to work in groups, similar to ants and bees.
+They are also looking for a partner so they can become the new kings and queens of their newly established colony.

 They Cannot Easily be Eradicated